SceneryInMirror/SceneryInMirror.github.io/_posts/2021-08-11-International Teaching Assistant (ITA) Exam.md

 ## After the Exam

 I got 5.5 out of 7 and I am required to take one language course from ALI.
 It is a good experience and I have already learned a lot from Lucienne.

+At the end of the semester, I took the ITA exam again and passed with a score of 6.